 Kids need a surprisingly large amount of downtime to simply tinker at home, especially when they’re already overtired as it is.

-Dealing with an overtired toddler is enough to make any mom lose her patience.
-Hopefully with these tips, you’ll find a way to get your little one back on track.
+Dealing with an overtired toddler is enough to make any parent lose her patience.
+Hopefully, with these tips, you can find a way to get your little one back on track and end the sleep deprivation.

 If he doesn’t need an early nap—or even an “on time” nap—try putting him down later in the day.
 This is especially useful if he wakes up fine in the morning but isn’t sleepy enough come nap time.
 And finally, keep your days low-key—he needs a break from the hustle and bustle of family life.

-You can get your overtired toddler back on track—even if you spent the entire day at a family reunion at the beach.
+No more sleep issues, friend!
+You can get your overtired toddler back on track and get enough sleep.
+Even if you spent the entire day at a family reunion at the beach.

 Get more tips:

 - Need a Toddler Schedule?
-15 Examples That Will Actually Make Life Easier
+15 Examples That Can Make Life Easier

 - How to Get Through the 2 Year Old Sleep Regression